Sib Hashian: Personal life

-Hashian was of Armenian and Italian ancestry and lived in Lynnfield, Massachusetts with his wife, Suzanne (née Jipp).
+Hashian lived in Lynnfield, Massachusetts with his wife, Suzanne (née Jipp).
 They had one son, Adam, and two daughters, songwriter Aja Hashian and singer-songwriter Lauren Hashian, who was a contestant on the reality series R U the Girl in 2005.
 In August 2019, Lauren married Dwayne Johnson, whom she first met in 2007.
 Hashian is also the maternal grandfather of Lauren and Johnson's two daughters.
-The Hashian sisters write and produce music together.

 Death

 On March 22, 2017, at age 67, Hashian died of a heart attack after collapsing in the middle of a set while performing on board a cruise ship, The MSC Divina.
 Hashian had been diagnosed with kidney cancer just months before.